 - Forfeiting your vehicle

 These charges come with a permanent mark on your record.
 If you are innocent, you should fight the charges you face to avoid hefty fines, a potential loss of driving privileges, and the long-term implications of having a tarnished driving record.

 Contact Us Today

-Contact the McKenzie Law Firm, P.C. today at (610) 991-7219 for assistance with a DUI charge related to a controlled substance in Montgomery County.
+Contact the McKenzie Law Firm, P.C. today at (610) 991-7219 for assistance with a DUI charge related to a controlled substance in Blue Bell.
 We understand the law and know how to fight DUI charges.
 Our team will work with you to have your charges lessened or dismissed based on the strength of your case.
 Contact us today to learn about formally engaging our practice for legal representation.